JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 If a nameplate is determined to likely be present, then the nameplate is cropped where the text is located.

-At this time the frame is converted to an image using PIL.
-It is converted to black and white to reduce noise.
 Optical character recognition (OCR) using PyTesseract (Tesseract) is performed.

 If an appropriate phrase is detected (such as "Invaded the World of ...", "Phantom ... has died", etc), then the player name is appended to the result (output) dictionary.